andrewboldi/Pathfinder/README.md

 	- Note that this is simply an idea and I plan on exploring other aspects of graph theory and thinking critically (no pun intended) about incorporating interdisplinary methods into optimizing this project.
 	- Next, implmement an algorithm that will maximize the amount of scenic nodes visited under a certain limit
 	- With knowing exactly which scenic nodes to visit, feed these back into an A* algorithm that will find the shortest path between everything
+	- 9/12 also implmeneted function to remove dead ends to reduce retracing

 - Book on navigation algorithms "Route Planning Algorithm for Car Navigation" by Flinsenberg, Ingrid C.M. [https://brainmaster.com/software/pubs/brain/Flinsenberg Route Planning.pdf](https://brainmaster.com/software/pubs/brain/Flinsenberg%20Route%20Planning.pdf)